 Sanding plaster after it dries is essential for achieving a smooth, even surface before painting or applying wallpaper.
 This guide outlines the tools needed, including sandpaper, sanding blocks, and safety gear like dust masks and goggles.

-The process starts with coarse grit sandpaper to remove imperfections, followed by fine grit for a polished finish.
+The process starts with coarse-grit sandpaper to remove imperfections, followed by fine-grit for a polished finish.
 Sanding corners and edges requires extra care.

 Why Sand Plaster?

-Sanding plaster is crucial for creating a smooth, even surface before applying paint, wallpaper, or other finishing touches.
+Sanding plaster is important for creating a smooth, even surface before applying paint, wallpaper, or other finishing touches.
 Plaster naturally dries with imperfections, including bumps, ridges, and uneven textures.
 Sanding removes these flaws, providing a perfect surface for decorating.

-Benefits of Sanding Plaster:
+Benefits Of Sanding Plaster:

 - Improved Aesthetic: Smooth walls are visually appealing and provide a polished look to any space.